brianhouse/ART212/projects/2_poetic_sensors/description.md

 In addition, we need to install the `urequests` and `ujson` packages.
 Go to `Tools > Manage Packages`.
 Search for `urequests` and install the first option.
 Do this with `ujson` as well (note that `ujson` will not show up in the left column as an installed package).

-Finally, download [esp_helper.py](esp/helper.py).
-Open this in Thonny.
-Then choose `File > Save copy...`, and select `MicroPython device`.
+Finally, go to [esp_helper.py](esp/helper.py) and copy the contents.
+Open Thonny and make a new file, and paste the contents into this file.
+Then choose `File > Save`, and select `MicroPython device`.
 Title the file `esp_helper.py` and save it.
 Once you've done this, close the file.

 ##### AIO